Master's degree (2 years)

 • The student/candidate should be able to understand, appreciate and make use of the need for diversity in competence in the associates and group members in a given project

-• The students plan their own study and composition of courses, and may get guidance from the study coordinator and leader of the program board if they wish.
+The students plan their own study and composition of courses, and may get guidance from the study coordinator and leader of the program board if they wish.
 The first and second semester there is both mandatory and elective courses at NMBU.
 The third semester may be used for exchange if the student chooses a 30 ECTS Thesis.
 The fourth semester will in its entirety be used on the Thesis at NMBU.

 Several big universities in Europe and USA offers corresponding educations or study areas, and it will be relevant for the students within Urban Agriculture to go on exchange to these universities.

-The Master's program is built upon transdisciplinary courses in Urban Agriculture, that will use research-based teaching methods.
-This will constitute 15 ECTS the first semester (MUA300) and will be continued the second semester with a 10 ECTS course (MUA301).
-Other mandatory courses will be INN200 (5 ECTS in Autumn parallel) the first year of study.
-The second year the students will follow the course MTH300 (5 ECTS in Autumn parallel) and have a Master's Thesis at either 30 or 60 ECTS.
-Altogether this leaves 25 to 55 ECTS elective courses, depending on the chosen size of the Thesis.
-The student may choose the electives from the NMBUs course catalogue in cooperation with the student coordinator, the Thesis supervisor and the leader of the program council.
+The rest of the courses is elective courses that the student choose in cooperation with the student coordinator, the Thesis supervisor and the leader of the program council.
 With a 30 ECTS Thesis, the student may also use the third semester for exchange.
 The fourth semester will in its entirely be used on the Thesis both in the case of a 30 and a 60 ECTS Thesis.

 Altogether the student will have at least 120 ECTS totally in the Master's degree, where at least 30 ECTS have to be at 300-level.

 The students may choose to build upon the subject of their Bachelor’s degree, or to broaden their knowledge within multiple areas that are relevant for Urban Agriculture.
 The knowledge the students get in their elective courses they are supposed to use towards the courses in Urban Agriculture, and in this way learn to use their knowledge in a group dynamic and through collaborative learning, where the students are expected to learn from each other and discover new knowledge together.
-In the end the students will bind together their new knowledge in a self-chosen, relevant Thesis.
+In the end the students will bind together their new knowledge in a Thesis.

-• The world is facing significant challenges such as climate change, overuse of resources, loss of biodiversity, land use, and urbanization, with complex issues that require multidisciplinary expertise.
+The world is facing significant challenges such as climate change, overuse of resources, loss of biodiversity, land use, and urbanization, with complex issues that require multidisciplinary expertise.
 In the world's growing cities, there is a growing interest and concern among residents for food production, self-sufficiency, food security, circular use of resources, and sustainable development, challenging society to find innovative solutions.
 Currently, about half of the world's population lives in urban areas, a number expected to rise to 70% by 2050.
 This will increase the pressure to provide enough healthy and nutritious food for the urban population.
 The pressure on the Earth's land resources is significant, aiming to avoid using land areas that house rich biodiversity.
 Utilizing various types of land suitable for both small- and large-scale food production is a possible solution, requiring broad interdisciplinary expertise in collaboration with private and public stakeholders in a transdisciplinary interaction.

 NMBU has a long tradition of finding good, interdisciplinary solutions at the intersection of agriculture, urban and landscape planning, circular wastewater management, water and fertilizer handling, other technological innovations, and entrepreneurship.
 This expertise can be applied to urban agriculture, which involves a complex interplay of many disciplines: urban planning, architecture, landscape architecture, ornamental and safe food cultivation, knowledge of livestock, composting and substrate, ecological understanding, fertilization, water management, waste cycles, energy cycles, circular economy, innovation, pollution, public health, etc. Several of NMBU's educational environments have received local and national awards for their innovative teaching.
 Many academic environments from the university's seven faculties, in collaboration with NMBU's learning center and external actors, have built upon this by jointly offering a transdisciplinary master's program in urban agriculture.
 Transdisciplinarity here is understood as "a new form of societal knowledge development that brings societal actors in and combines interdisciplinary with an active user perspective" according to Nenseth et al. (2010 p.
 4).
 Here, students learn collaboration methodology and communication across academic environments, as well as between academic environments, business, and society.
 Students should have the opportunity to develop their own competence within and between different fields.
 Students are prepared for professional life with various methods that reflect what they may experience in a work context, with a holistic mindset, through actual, complex issues.